FRC-Team-955/the-node-alliance/README.md

 The Node Alliance is a Node.js wrapper for The Blue Alliance API, using an XMLHTTPRequest object.
 It is a constructor initialized with your application ID that TBA requires with all API requests.
-Since it was originally created with Express and body-parser in mind, so each method passes the data from TBA through a callback.
+Since it was originally created with Express and body-parser in mind, each method passes the data from TBA through a callback.

 ## Setup